LEPTOSPIROSIS

 LEPTOSPIROSIS VACCINE SHORTAGE

-Due to a production issue in the United States, the Leptospirosis vaccine has been unavailable nationally SInce September 2023.
+Due to a production issue in the United States, the Leptospirosis vaccine availability has been patchy nationally sInce September 2023, although supply has certainly improved from mid 2024.

 New Leptospirosis Vaccine recommendations have also been made for 2024 – please see below for full details.